When it comes to premier public golf in Mexico, it's mostly the Shark and Golden Bear show.

 No course showcases Cabo's desert-mountain-ocean landscape better than this beauty near downtown Cabo San Lucas that opened in December of 2014.
 Quivira's gorgeous par 3s and a quirky drivable par 4 cling to mountain cliffs above the ocean.
 Towering sand dunes frame other holes.
 The desolate desert sparkles on the final three par 4s at holes 16-18.
 Only golfers who stay at a Pueblo Bonito resort or own property inside the development have access to Quivira.

 I finally got around to playing the full 18 at the Dunes, the only course in Mexico to achieve world top 100 status by Golf Magazine.
 I played the front nine in 2015 and the back nine in 2018, giving me a disjointed perspective of the Davis Love III design.
 The opening loop introduces some fun dune holes, although it lacks the ocean views of a more dramatic back nine.
 Two new holes, the par 5 at no. 12 and par 4 at no. 13, debuted in 2014.
-Anybody can play at the private Diamante if they stay on property and go through a one-time "sales presentation."
-The 600-room Hard Rock Hotel Los Cabos and the 200-room Nobu Hotel Los Cabos are scheduled to open in 2019 inside Diamante, which will improve access to its courses for guests who stay.
+Anybody can play at the private Diamante if they stay on property or at the new 600-room Hard Rock Hotel Los Cabos and the 200-room Nobu Hotel Los Cabos, both of which opened in 2019.

 With eight holes on the ocean, this gorgeous Nicklaus course put Punta Mita north of Puerto Vallarta on the map in 1999.
 The famous "Tail of the Whale" hole -- the extra par 3 called 3b -- plays to a natural island green in the ocean.
 A raised cart path allows access to the green at low tide.
 Unfortunately, the water and waves were up the day I played it, and the resort's amphibious cart wasn't working.
 I splashed two in the drink and still went about my round in a good mood.
 It's a fun experience.